Make great trades. Avoid bad ones.

 I'd rather be late and right, than early and wrong.

-Stops, Trailed Stops, and Bet Risk
+Stops, Trailed Stops, and Position Sizing

 Know where you're getting out before getting in.